 Photo by Ari Denison

-Since 2007 Patrick has been teaching tango around Montana.
+Since 2007 Patrick has been teaching tango around Montana, Washington and British Columbia.
 He’s one of the founding members of TangoHelena, a nonprofit community organization dedicated to promoting the tango and the culture of the dance in Central Montana.
-He has taught in Helena, Great Falls, Missoula, Billings and Dillon.

 Over the last 30 years I have studied modern, ballet, jazz, tap, flamenco and trained in Pilates, Gyrotonics, and Laban movement fundamentals.
 My work as a dancer has encompassed performance hanging from ladders, dancing in fountains, and dashing across the Broadway stage.
 Every performance was an expression of the Choreographers vision and my own story.
 In 1990 I co founded Thread Dance, a collaborative group of four dance familiars, and explored improvisation, personal expression and story telling through movement.
 Together we found the joy of sharing our dance with small audiences in intimate spaces.